About Fatima

 Chief of Staff, Global, Open Society Foundations

 Oversee global grantmaking, advocacy, and special projects on behalf of foundations’ chairman & president.
-Manage foundations’ relationship with governments and international and multi-lateral organizations.
-Oversee geographic programs’ budget & strategy processes.
-Responsible for discretionary investments in NYC, Puerto Rico, Latin America and the Caribbean, and Africa.
-Lead inter-program funding related to criminal justice, public health, global drug policy, transnational movement building, and worker’s rights.
-Develop, lead, and manage crisis funding programs for 2016 US Presidential election, 2017 Kenyan Presidential election, 2017 Hungarian Presidential election, 2018 US Midterm elections.
+Lead grantee capacity building initiatives.
+Manage foundations’ relationship with national foundations, government agencies, and international multi-lateral organizations.
+Streamlined geographic programs’ budget & strategy processes.
+Overhauled $100m investment strategy in response to grantee feedback to prioritize funding related to criminal justice, public health, transnational movement building, and worker’s rights.
 Responsible for day-to-day oversight of Executive Office including 15 FTE; 5 interns; 4 PTE; 3 fellows.

 2014-2016